fenago/docker-course/md/lab_5.md

 Summary
 =======

-This lab focused on using Docker Compose to design, create, and manage multi-container applications.
-The complexity of containerized applications has increased with the rise of the microservice architecture.
-Thus, it has become difficult to create, manage, and troubleshoot multi-container applications without the appropriate tooling.
-Docker Compose is the official tool in the Docker toolbox for this purpose.

 In this lab, the main focus was to learn `docker-compose` comprehensively.
 With this aim, the lab started with the